ejin700/financial-application/README.md

-# Interactive Financial Application:
+# Financial Application:
-Final Project for IEOR 4307, Spring 2017
+Final Project for IEOR 4307 (Applied Statistical Models in OR), Spring 2017

 ## Webpage
 The working financial application is available [online](http://35.185.101.230:5050/) once the programming is runing.
 In addition, the financial application can be downloaded locally from Github and run in RStudio.